Goddess of Victory: Nikke: Development and release

-Shift Up first revealed Nikke along with Project Eve at the Crank in Showcase event in 2019, with several trade exhibitions being held ahead of its launch, such as at BEXCO and Tokyo Game Show.
+Shift Up first revealed Nikke along with Stellar Blade at the Crank in Showcase event in 2019, with several trade exhibitions being held ahead of its launch, such as at BEXCO and Tokyo Game Show.
 The game was initially planned to be released worldwide for Android and iOS in 2020, but it was rescheduled and officially released on November 4, 2022.
-A Microsoft Windows version of the game was released on February 15, 2023, alongside a brand collaboration with Chainsaw Man.
+A Microsoft Windows version of the game was released on February 15, 2023, with, soon later, a brand collaboration with manga series Chainsaw Man that introduced characters therefrom as playable characters.
+The game has since collaborated with the RPG Nier: Automata in September of the same year and the anime Re:Zero in March 2024.

 Reception

+Pete Davison of Rice Digital criticized the early gameplay for being too easy to the point that "it feels at odds with the narrative at times".
+He called the character design a "thirst trap" and "horny to an almost satirical degree".
+He describes the story atmosphere as having "an interesting, almost Nier-esque melancholy".
+He remarks the early killing of Marian, calling it "a ballsy move" because it "means deliberately eschewing potential income".

 According to data analysis from SensorTower, Nikke grossed over $70 million in revenue in its first month of release, which was mostly generated from Japan, South Korea, and the United States.
-It made a total of more than $100 million as of December 2022 and saw over 25 million downloads before the Windows port's release.
+It reached a total of $400 million less than one year after its release, and saw over 25 million downloads before the Windows port's release.
 PocketGamer.biz reported that though the game's "excess of fanservice" played a significant role in its "more than respectable levels of success", its unique gacha mechanics may have also been a contributing factor.

 Goddess of Victory: Nikke was nominated for the Famitsu Dengeki Game Awards 2022's "Best App" category.

+Controversies

 Following the release of a character costume, players criticized Tencent for having the design altered from beta versions to show less revealing clothing.
 Since Tencent is based in China, its video games must adhere to the censorship policies of China in addition to those of other jurisdictions.

-In January 2023, an official Thai advertisement—which depicted a Nikke player watching a character's bouncing buttocks and fantasizing about such with cosplayers—was taken down and apologized for by Tencent after they received backlash from Thai fans who were unhappy with the portrayal of the playerbase.
+In January 2023, an official Thai advertisement—which depicted a Nikke player watching Anis', Rapi's and Marian's bouncing buttocks and fantasizing about such with cosplayers—was taken down and apologized for by Tencent after they received backlash from Thai fans who were unhappy with the portrayal of the playerbase.
 This pullback, however, faced another backlash from a different portion of fans who were already upset with the censorship, claiming that "there is nothing wrong with the ad for being honest about why some players are attracted to the game".

+On May 22, 2025, Shift Up released the Chinese version of the game.
+Upon release, it was discovered that this version featured many improvements that the global players had been requesting since the original release, which caused the global community to review bomb the game.